Issues

 Congresswoman Sylvia Garcia has heard her constituents' calls for gun safety and is committed to fighting the gun violence epidemic that plagues our nation.
 She is a member of the Gun Violence Prevention Task Force.

-As one of the first Latina women to represent Texas in Congress, Representative Sylvia R. Garcia is committed to fighting for equality for everyone - no matter their race, sexuality, immigration status, or gender identity.
-She has fought for the Equal Rights Amendment since she was a student, is a champion for reproductive justice, and will continue the fight to secure the rights for our most marginalized communities.
-In Congress, she has worked to make sure that women, immigrants, the LGBT community, and the trans community have strong voices in D.C. and at home.
+As one of the first Latina women to represent Texas in Congress, Congresswoman Garcia is committed to fighting for equality for everyone – no matter their race, sexuality, immigration status, or gender identity.
+She has always been a strong advocate for equal rights since her days as a student fighting for the Equal Rights Amendment.